Armenian Mummy Red Light Pigment

 Origin and History

-Our mummy pigments are not organic in composition but consist entirely of natural minerals from deposits in the Lori province of Armenia.
+Our mummy pigments are not organic but consist entirely of natural minerals from deposits in the Lori province of Armenia.
 The various mummy pigments vary from transparent to opaque, with medium to good hiding power and medium to excellent tinting strength.
-The largest deposits of this iron-rich mineral are found in the Bechesyn-Bermamytskoye deposit on the Stavropol border and Shilkinskoye deposit in the Chitinskaya province of Russia.
+The largest deposits of this iron-rich mineral are found in the Bechesyn-Bermamytskoye deposit on the Stavropol border and the Shilkinskoye deposit in the Chitinskaya province of Russia.

 Permanence and Compatibility